 All I did was square up the sticks to the exact same dimensions, and then I used a set of dividers to make 11 equal steps on each board.
 I then used a marking knife to square the steps across the face and edges of the sticks.

-the first mark is the same as all the other divisions.
+Make sure the distance from the hinge pin to the first mark is the same as all the other divisions. |

 The only tricky part about designing this thing is ensuring that you account for the hinge.
 Whatever the distance between your lines needs to be the same from the first line to the rear of the hinge post.
 Some people say it should be the centre but in the end that doesn't matter so much.
 What matters is that you don't do what I did initially and mark the first line to the front edge of your stick- that skews your measurements.